 219 Celtic Paganism

 This course examines the religious practices and beliefs of the ancient Celtic peoples that we can glean from archaeology, reports of Greek and Roman commentators, place-name evidence, and the mythology in medieval Irish and Welsh narrative tradition.
 Other topics include syncretism, the adaptation of pagan festivals into Christian holidays, the persistence of elements of paganism into the Christian era, witchcraft in Scotland and Ireland in the context of the European phenomenon and neo-paganism today.
 Cross-listed as CELT 220.
 Three credits.
-Not offered 2024-2025.
+Offered 2025-2026.

 221 Religion and the Environmental Crisis